 Piazzale Michelangelo isn’t ancient.
 In fact, it’s a fairly recent addition, designed by Giuseppe Poggi.

 It was built in 1869 as part of the redevelopment of Florence.
 In addition to the David, there are bronze copies of the four allegories from the Medici Chapel in San Lorenzo.

 13. Bardini Gardens

-The Bardini Gardens are situated between Costa San Giorgio and Borgo San Niccolo.
-The gardens are close to the more famous Boboli Gardens of the Pitti Palace, but are virtually unknown and hence much less crowded if you have tourist phobia.
-They're open from 8:00 am to 7:00 pm daily.
+But are virtually unknown.
+Hence, the gardens are much less crowded if you have tourist phobia.
+They’re open from 8:00 am to 7:00 pm daily.

 The scenic gardens belonged to the Mozzi family in the 13th century.
 The Bardini Villa and gardens were acquired by famous art dealer Stefano Bardini in the early 20th century.
 They opened to the public in 2005, after a massive restoration.